Michael Arnowitt, piano – Michael’s Jazz bio

 If you just want a straightforward good jazz performance and don’t want the tunes to have to conform to a particular theme, no problem.
-Michael Arnowitt has a great deal of experience in presenting to the general public traditional jazz concerts, performing as a solo pianist or in small groups ranging from two to five musicians.
-His most frequent colleagues are John McKenna, tenor saxophone; Dave Ellis, trumpet; Dan Silverman, trombone; Steve Blair, guitar; Dominique Gagné, flute; Anthony Santor, John Rivers, or Michael “Ish” Montgomery, bass; and Steve Wienert, drums.
-These programs always present a pleasing mix of tunes from jazz standards to those of more recent vintage, including some of Michael Arnowitt’s own original compositions.
+Michael Arnowitt has a great deal of experience in presenting to the general public jazz concerts, performing as a solo pianist or in small groups ranging from two to five musicians.
+These programs always present a pleasing mix of tunes past and present, from jazz standards to songs of more recent vintage, including some of Michael Arnowitt’s own original compositions.

 ImproVisions Jazz Quartet